Rainbow-Devs/health-tracker-frontend/README.md

-# Health Tracker Frontend
+# WellPath Frontend

-This is the frontend webapp for the Rainbow Devs Health Tracker application.
+This is the frontend webapp for WellPath, the Rainbow Devs Health Tracker application.
 For the backend app, that can be found at [Rainbow-Devs/health-tracker-backend](https://github.com/Rainbow-Devs/health-tracker-backend).

+## Prerequisites

+Please follow the guides in Notion for setting up your computer for web development.
+There are separate guides for macOS and Windows.
+Once your environment is set up, follow these steps to start work on this repository:

 ## Installation